Report Storm Drain Dumping

 Frequently Asked Questions:

 - What are some examples of non-toxic alternatives for pest control?
-A program called Integrated Pest Management (IPM) where you use beneficial insects, like ladybugs, to control unwanted insects.
-For a lot more information check out the following internet site: www.ipm.ucdavis.edu/
+Integrated Pest Management (IPM) is a non-toxic alternative for post control by using beneficial insects, like ladybugs, to control unwanted insects.
+For more information, visit Statewide Integrated Pest Management Program.

-- Clean up after your pet and dispose of waste in trash
+- Clean up after your pet and dispose waste in trash

 - Recycle your motor oil

-- Take leftover household hazardous wastes to a countywide HHW roundup
+- Take leftover household hazardous wastes to a HHW collection center

 - Cover and maintain your garbage cans

-- Have your car, boat and motor home inspected and maintained regularly to reduce leakage of oil and antifreeze
+- Inspect and maintain your car, boat, and motor home regularly to reduce leakage of oil and antifreeze

 - Control runoff and prevent erosion at construction sites